IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_key_template.rst

     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  uko_vault (True, str, None)
-    (Required for new resource) The UUID of the Vault in which the update is to take place.

   vault (True, list, None)
     (Required for new resource) ID of the Vault where the entity is to be created in.

+  key (True, list, None)
+    (Required for new resource) Properties describing the properties of the managed key.

   name (True, str, None)